Data Sources

 The Youth Risk Behavior Surveillance System (YRBSS) monitors priority health-risk behaviors and the prevalence of obesity and asthma among youth and young adults.

-Measures: Youth tobacco use, Indoor Tanning, Sunburn.
+Measures: Youth tobacco use, Adolescent Physical Activity, Indoor Tanning, Sunburn.